Innovations in additive manufacturing (AM) and materials science are enabling an ‘anything and everything on demand’ revolution in 3D printing.

 Traditional manufacturing processes are increasingly being replaced by AM systems and even where a traditional approach provides a more cost-effective option, 3D printers are often an enabler for those solutions, for example by printing tooling.

-In step with this widening horizon, 3D print capability is itself constantly evolving to optimise the value of progress in another area of innovation – materials technology.
+In step with this widening horizon, 3D print capability is itself constantly evolving to optimize the value of progress in another area of innovation – materials technology.

 A good example is PEEK (Polyetheretherketone), a very high-performance and durable material used in the aerospace, automotive, and oil and gas industry now crossing into new applications, including PEEK printed medical devices.